L0g0rhythm/WinOpti/README.md

 ## ⚙️ **Installation**

 1. **Download** or **Clone** this repository to your computer.
-2. Save the script file (`windows_optimizer.bat`) in a location of your choice.
+2. Save the script file (`winopti.bat`) in a location of your choice.
-3. Right-click on the script file and select **Run as Administrator**.

 ## 📝 **Usage**